- June 12, 1930

 Although having some good results, he never was able to repeat the results that he had with Lotus.
 He scored numerous wins in the non-championship races but his peak has passed.

 "No one could ever deny that Innes Ireland was quick, and he could be phenomenally fast but the trouble was consistency in racing situations, and there were times when it could be said that Innes was too emotional in a race rather than coldly calculating," described Graham Gauld, the respected racing historian who knew him well.

 The Scot called Ireland who was born in England and lived in Wales also was a President of the British Racing Drivers’ Club until the time of his death.
-He died from cancer on 22nd of October 1993 in Reading.
+He died from cancer on October 22, 1993, in Reading.